ARTICLE I – NAME

 - Idaho Association of School Administrators (IASA) Representative (1 – Ex Officio)

-- State Department of Education (SDE) Representative (1 – Ex Officio)
+- State education agency Representative (1 – Ex Officio)

 - Up to four additional Special Representatives may be appointed by the elected Officers of the Association as needed (0 – 4)